MarisaMiller/nifa-crown-rust/README.md

 Note, see README files and/or job scripts in all directories as well for detailed commands, parameters, and versions.

-In this project, I re-sequenced 60 isolates of *Puccinia coronata* f. sp. *avenae* (*Pca*), using paired-end sequencing (100bp PE).
+In this project, I re-sequenced 60 isolates of *Puccinia coronata* f. sp. *avenae* (*Pca*), using paired-end sequencing (125 bp PE).
 This sequencing was done by the UMGC sequencing core (100 ng of DNA used for TruSeq Nano DNA procedure and a 350 bp insert size).
 2 batches of 30 libraries were multiplexed and sequenced in 3.5 lanes (HiSeq 2500, High Output Mode, 125 bp paired-end reads) at the University of Minnesota Genomics Center (UMGC) (MN, USA).

 Data was deposited by UMGC into the relevant directories for our group, and subsequently I copied all raw FASTQ sequences to the raw_data directory.
 12SD80 and 12NC29 sequencing data generated in the *Pca* genome sequencing project were also placed in the raw_data directory.
 Then, the rename.py script in the scripts directory was used to rename the files.